CSCfi/c4gh-transit/README.md

 vault write c4ghtransit/keys/test-user
 ```

+## Tests
+There are only acceptance tests, which run in Docker.
+They can be run with

+    go test -v ./c4ghtransit

 ## Docs
 Vault provides API docs generated in the OpenAPI format.
 You can access it by opening
 `http://localhost:8200/ui/vault/api-explorer?filter=c4ghtransit` in the browser, and